naeglinghaff/algorithm_timer/README.md

 ### Custom algorithms

-My custom functions are stored, server-side in src under customAlgorithms.
+My custom functions are stored, server-side in src under custom_algorithms.

 In my first iteration, the Array object had these custom functions added as properties.
 This would NOT be something I would attempt outside of the bounds of this project as it would affect all Array objects across the code base. *Playing with global variables is not recommended.*